-F Chief Officer Defined in Article 6 of the Constitution of Tunbridge Wells Borough Council.
-Please refer to paragraph 6.1.2 of Article 6.
+Candidate An economic operator that has sought an invitation or has been invited to take part in a restricted procedure, a competitive procedure with negotiation, a negotiated procedure without prior publication, a competitive dialogue or an innovation partnership.
 Consultant An individual or company commissioned to do a short term, and clearly defined piece of specialised work, with clear outcomes where the work is project based, outside business as usual and there is a defined end point for the Consultant's involvement.
-Contract Award Notice A notice containing the information set out in regulation 86 of the PCR 2015, for above FTS Threshold contracts, and regulation 112 for below FTS Threshold contracts.
-Contract Notice A notice advertising a public contract on FTS.
+Contract Award Notice A notice containing the information set out in regulation 86 of the PCR 2015, for above EU Threshold contracts, and regulation 112 for below EU Threshold contracts.
+Contract Notice A notice advertising a public contract on OJEU.
 Contracts Finder A Government website on which all public contracts over a minimum threshold must be advertised.
 ERDF Means the European Regional Development Fund.
 Framework Agreement An agreement between one or more contracting authorities and one or more economic operators, the purpose of which is to establish the terms governing contracts to be awarded in a given period, in particular with regard to price and, where appropriate, the quality envisaged (regulation 33(2), PCR 2015).
 FOIA The Freedom of Information Act 2000.
 ITCI Invitation to confirm interest.

-Key Decision An executive decision, which is likely: to result in the Council incurring expenditure which is greater than £250,000 or which is otherwise significant having regard to the Council's budget for the service or function to which the decision relates; or to be significant in terms of its effects on communities living or working in an area comprising two or more wards or electoral divisions in Tunbridge Wells Borough.
-FTS Find a Tender Service, where all public contracts which exceed the UK Thresholds must be advertised.
+Key Decision An executive decision, which is likely: to result in the Council incurring expenditure which is greater than £500,000 or which is otherwise significant having regard to the Council's budget for the service or function to which the decision relates; or to be significant in terms of its effects on communities living or working in an area comprising two or more wards or electoral divisions in West Sussex.
+OJEU Official Journal of the European Union, where all public contracts which exceed the EU Thresholds must be advertised.
 PCR 2015 Means the Public Contract Regulations 2015 as amended and in force from time to time.
 PQQ Means a pre-qualification questionnaire.
-Procurement Documents Any document produced or referred to by the Council to describe or determine elements of the procurement or the procedure, including the: □ Contract Notice (or PIN where it has been used as a call for competition) □ Technical specifications □ Descriptive document □ Proposed conditions of contract □ Formats for the presentation of documents by candidates and tenderers □ Information on generally applicable obligations □ Any additional documents.
+Procurement Documents Any document produced or referred to by the Council to describe or determine elements of the procurement or the procedure, including the: Contract Notice (or PIN where it has been used as a call for competition) Technical specifications Descriptive document Proposed conditions of contract Formats for the presentation of documents by candidates and tenderers Information on generally applicable obligations Any additional documents.
 Procurement File The record of each procurement that the Council must maintain in accordance with regulation 84(7)-(9) of the PCR 2015.
-Procurement Report The report that the Council is obliged to maintain in respect of each procurement of a contract valued at or above the relevant FTS Threshold under regulation 84(1) of the PCR 2015 (see Standing Order 13.5).
-Officer The person or persons charged by the Chief Officer to conduct a procurement process, or to participate in or lead a team of officers assembled for that purpose or dealing with a variation to a contract as the context requires.
+Procurement Report The report that the Council is obliged to maintain in respect of each procurement of a contract valued at or above the relevant EU Threshold under regulation 84(1) of the PCR 2015 (see Standing Order 13.5).
+Officer The person or persons charged by the Executive Director to conduct a procurement process, or to participate in or lead a team of officers assembled for that purpose or dealing with a variation to a contract as the context requires.
 Scheme of Delegation The Council's formal written scheme of delegation in force and as amended from time to time.

-Best Value The optimal use of resources to achieve the intended outcomes taking into account: (a) Economy: minimising the cost of resources used or required (inputs), i.e. spending less; (b) Efficiency: the relationship between the output from goods or an incompanient of the cost of resources used or required to the cost of resources used to the co services and the resources to produce them, i.e. spending well; and (c) Effectiveness: the relationship between the intended and actual results of public spending (outcomes), i.e. spending wisely.
+Value for Money The optimal use of resources to achieve the intended outcomes taking into account: (a) Economy: minimising the cost of resources used or required (inputs), i.e. spending less; (b) Efficiency: the relationship between the output from goods or services and the resources to produce them, i.e. spending well; and (c) Effectiveness: the relationship between the intended and actual results of public spending (outcomes), i.e. spending wisely.